Bruceli-iscool/Editron/README.md

 # Editron
-A simple code editor for web development.
+A simple code editor for javascript and typescript development.